Kahless: Religion

-In Star Trek and Philosophy: The Wrath of Kant they are comfortable with Worf's exploration of his spirituality on his trip to Boreth.
-They note that when Kahless appears not as vision, but actual person to Worf, he reacts with skepticism, and responds by using the advanced technology at his disposal to investigate.
+In Star Trek and Philosophy: The Wrath of Kant, they are comfortable with Worf's exploration of his spirituality on his trip to Boreth.
+They note that when Kahless appears not as a vision, but an actual person to Worf, he reacts with skepticism, and responds by using the advanced technology at his disposal to investigate.

 Clone

-In the Star Trek science fiction universe, the Clone of Kahless was created by a Klingon scientist named Gothmara, with the assistance and aid of materials provided by the Clerics, "The r'tak of Boreth" (ST:DS9 Books The Left Hand of Destiny).
+In the Star Trek science fiction universe, the Clone of Kahless was created by a Klingon scientist named Gothmara, with the assistance and aid of materials provided by the Clerics, "The r'tak of Boreth."

-By Lieutenant Worf's design and with the cooperation of Chancellor Gowron, the Clone of Kahless becomes emperor of the Klingon Empire in the Star Trek: The Next Generation episode "Rightful Heir".
+By Lieutenant Worf's design and with the cooperation of Chancellor Gowron, the Clone of Kahless becomes emperor of the Klingon Empire in the Star Trek: The Next Generation episode "Rightful Heir."
 The emperor is a figurehead, with power residing with the Klingon High Council.
 Worf believes this to be the first step in a renaissance for the Klingon people.
 This idealism is seen to be unfounded when the Clone's opposition to the Klingon invasion of Cardassian space is unheeded by the High Council and their armies.

-The Kahless clone is played by actor Kevin Conway in the episode "Rightful Heir".
+The Kahless clone is played by actor Kevin Conway in the episode "Rightful Heir."

-The clone was made from cells that existed from original Kahless, but he is not made aware of the cloning process and instead tricked into thinking he is the original Kahless.
+The clone was made from cells that existed from the original Kahless, but he is not made aware of the cloning process and instead tricked into thinking he is the original Kahless.
 In addition to being cloned, the monks used stories to imprint on his mind, thus altering his natural mind.

 According to Star Trek writer Ronald D. Moore, the inspiration for the idea of bringing Kahless back was the popularity in the early 1990s of cloning with DNA, such as popularized in Jurassic Park.
-Then there was idea of doing this with a person, in this case Kahless of the Klingons empire was chosen and the concept developed from there.
+Then there was the idea of doing this with a person, in this case Kahless of the Klingons empire was chosen, and the concept developed from there.
 Previous episodes and book had established a kind of Klingon religion in the Star Trek lore, and the writing for Kahless was influenced by that.